htso/Algo-Strategy-Backtesting/README.md

 At each attempt to find a better model, you run through all the data you have, beginning in 1989-09-07 and ending in 2018-09-07, and generate a return for every week in the 30 year period, totally 1560 performance numbers.
 The grid search made 20 trials, meaning that you really have 20 different models trained with different hyperparamters.

-Now put all of these into a matrix, which would have 1,560 rows and 20 columns, and this is your matrix M.
+Now, put all of these into a matrix, which would have 1,560 rows and 20 columns, and call this M.

 For illustration, I use gaussian random variates to represent your return matrix M.